-- innovative instruments included in Tier 1 capital must not make up more than 15% of the amount of net Tier 1 capital as defined in section 2.2.3 of this guideline; - the amount of innovative instruments and perpetual non-cumulative preferred shares should not in aggregate exceed 40% of the amount of net Tier 1 capital as defined in section 2.2.3 of this guideline.
+- innovative instruments included in Tier 1 capital must not make up more than 15% of the amount of net Tier 1 capital as defined in section 2.2.3; - the amount of innovative instruments and perpetual non-cumulative preferred shares should not in aggregate exceed 40% of the amount of net Tier 1 capital as defined in section 2.2.3.
 Tier 1-qualifying preferred shares issued in excess of this limit may be included in Tier 2 capital.
 The insurer needs not include the amounts of innovative instruments that are included in Tier 2, in the calculation of this limit;

-- the amount of Tier 2 capital, net of amortization, must not exceed the amount of net Tier 1 capital as defined in section 2.2.3 of this guideline; - the amount of limited life instruments included in Tier 2 capital, net of amortization, must not exceed 50% of the amount of net Tier 1 capital as defined in section 2.2.3 of this guideline.
+- the amount of Tier 2 capital, net of amortization, must not exceed the amount of net Tier 1 capital as defined in section 2.2.3; - the amount of limited life instruments included in Tier 2 capital, net of amortization, must not exceed 50% of the amount of net Tier 1 capital as defined in section 2.2.3.